jmlarson1/mytemplate/README.md

 tox -r -e report,coveralls,aggregate -- <coverage files>
 ```
 Note that `tox` will correctly and automatically run `aggregrate` before the others.

+## Adding a New Python Package
+* Add all subpackage implementations to the root of the repo in accord with the above requirements (e.g., [subA](https://github.com/jared321/mytemplate/tree/main/subA))
+* Create a new python package in the root of the repo by copying [mytemplate_pypkg](https://github.com/jared321/mytemplate/tree/main/mytemplate_pypkg)
+* Set `VERSION` to the desired starting version
+* Rewrite the `README.md` file for the new package
+* Adapt the contents of `tox.ini` to the new package
+* Adapt the contents of `setup.py` to the new package
+* Add in all subpackage implementations as symlinks in the correct subdirectory
+* Incorporate the package into the [GitHub CI Action](https://github.com/jared321/mytemplate/blob/main/.github/workflows/github-action-ci.yml)
+* Commit, push, and check associated GitHub CI Action log to see if constructed and integrated correctly